Unemployment Insurance Handbook for Employers (UCB-201-P)

 An appeal must be in writing:

 If appealing more than one determination, you must submit a separate appeal for each.
 The party appealing the determination is called the appellant.
 The party responding to the appeal is called the respondent.

 The appeal must be postmarked or received within 14 days of the date on which the determination was issued.
 The deadline is printed in the lower right-hand corner of the determination.
 The appeal should be submitted, faxed, or mailed to the hearing office listed on the back of the determination under WHERE TO FILE AN APPEAL.

 The appellant may withdraw the appeal at any time before an appeal tribunal decision is issued on the merits.
-A withdrawal may be done by mail, fax or calling the hearing office.
+A withdrawal may be done online, by mail, fax or calling the hearing office.
 Only the party who requested the hearing (the appellant) may withdraw.

 If an appeal is withdrawn, no hearing will be held unless the other party has also filed an appeal.
 In that case, the issue appealed by that other party will remain the subject of a hearing and an Appeal Tribunal Decision.
 If all appeals are withdrawn, the determination will remain in effect.